Your Odds of Suffering a House Fire And What to Do to Keep Your Family Safe

 Assist others

-Assign a member of your family to assist residents who are young children, elderly, or have mobility issues when leaving the house.
+Assign a member of your family to assist residents who are young children, elderly, or have mobility issues when leaving the house, considering the odds of suffering a house fire.
 They should leave the house and call the fire department right away if they are unable to reach them due to the fire.
 When there are two persons to be saved rather than just one, staying merely increases the risk for the rescuers.

 Ensure that everyone is aware of 911